-C.2.2 Assessment and risk mitigation techniques used for market risk
+C.2.2 Assessment and risk mitigation techniques used for market risk standard formula SCR.

-The methodologies used to estimate market risk mainly involve stress scenarios defined in the standard formula SCR.
+The methodologies used to estimate market risk mainly involve stress scenarios defined in the

-The contributions to market risk from equity market, property market, interest rates and currency risk are derived by assessing the impact of market stresses on the profitability of unit-linked contracts and on TPEN's holding in the Sterling Fund.
+The contributions to market risk from equity market, property market, interest rates, credit spreads, concentration and currency risk are derived by assessing the impact of market stresses on the profitability of unit-linked contracts and on TPEN's non-linked assets, predominantly TPEN's holding in the CT Sterling Fund.